 Temporal trends in F and HR, and spawning-stock biomass (SSB) relative to MSY reference points, are shown in Figure 12.
 Also shown is F relative to F{proxy}, and a biomass index for stocks where reference points have not been defined.
-For most stocks, marked improvements in stock status have occurred since 2000; in many cases fishing mortality ratios have declined below target reference points.
+For most demersal and benthic stocks, marked improvements in stock status have occurred since 2000; in many cases fishing mortality ratios have declined below target reference points.
 Since 2000, the SSB and biomass ratios have shown an increasing trend and the mean values are now in most cases above reference points.
-Note that although the mean fishing mortality and biomass ratios are in a desirable condition, this does not imply that all stocks are in that condition.
+For the four pelagic stocks fished in the ecoregion the last 5-10 years have seen a decreasing trend in SSB ratios and at the same time an increase in mortality ratios.
+Note that although the mean fishing mortality and biomass ratios are in a desirable condition, this does not imply that all stocks are in such a condition.

 A few species have been critically impacted by the fishery in the ecoregion.
 One of these species is Atlantic halibut.
-The biomass survey index for Atlantic halibut decreased between 1985 and 1995, and has since then remained at a low level.
+The biomass survey index for Atlantic halibut decreased between 1985 and 1995 and has since then remained at a low level.
 Additional management measures, a mandatory release of viable halibut and a landing ban, were introduced in 2012.

 Spotted wolffish is another species where the biomass is currently at its lowest observed level.
 Both of these species are currently bycaught in fisheries directed at other species.

 Stocks of invertebrates in the ecoregion show a declining trend in biomass, and in some cases the stocks are at their lowest observed level.
 For some of the stocks, however, no reliable biomass estimates are available.
-Trends in biomass of Northern shrimp stocks show considerable decrease in indices of all nine stocks since the mid-1980s.
+Trends in biomass of northern shrimp stocks show considerable decrease in indices of all nine stocks since the mid-1980s.
 Out of eight inshore shrimp stocks, five have collapsed to a very low level.
 The stock size of the three other inshore stocks are currently about 30% of the highest value, but above biomass reference points; a limited fishery is therefore allowed.
-The offshore Northern shrimp stock (the largest stock), has decreased by half since the mid-1980s but is currently 40% above biomass reference points.
+The offshore northern shrimp stock (the largest stock) has decreased by half since the mid-1980s but is currently 40% above biomass reference points.
 Nephrops are considered to be at a critically low level.
 The fishable biomass of Nephrops has decreased so substantially since 2009 that only a monitoring fishery is allowed.
 There is limited information on stock status of common whelk, sea urchin, and ocean quahog, but fisheries for these stocks have declined considerably in recent years.
 The Iceland scallop stock, in the main fishing area west of Iceland, collapsed in the early 2000s and no commercial fishery has been allowed since 2003.
 The collapse is linked to poor recruitment, combined with intensified fishing and high natural mortality due to protozoan infestation.
 A new fishery for sea cucumber developed to the west and east of Iceland, but little is known about stock status for this species.